eepgwde/appium-boilerplate/README.md

 ### Processes for Testers

-This JavaScript/Mocha system is used as a configuration tool for the Java/Cucumber system delivering to Jenkins.
+This JavaScript/Mocha system is used as a configuration tool for a Java/Cucumber system delivering to Jenkins.
 We are still in the prototyping phase for the test software, so we use a prototyping tool.